Cydia pomonella

 Aphids are small, sap-sucking insects which can cause a lot of damage to your plants.
 They can be green, black, red-pink or translucent white and are often found grouped on new shoots and buds.

-Mites are sap-sucking pests which cause leaves to become silvery or mottled bronze.
-Here's how to recognise and control mites in your garden or indoor plants.
+Mites are sap-sucking pests which cause leaves to become stippled, or mottled with yellow.
+Leaves become dehydrated, turning a bleached silver or showing purplish-bronze tones.
+Here's how to ID and control mites in your garden, or on your indoor plants.